 As part of their Global Citizenship work, the Year 5 and 6 pupils run a 'Traidcraft' fair trade tuck shop on Thursday lunchtimes.
-They sell healthy, ethically produced snacks for the children to have after their swimming session.
-Traidcraft catalogue orders are collected termly from staff and the local community.
-One of our Governors, Eileen Duncan, comes in to school regularly to help the children manage their business account using 'Excel'.
+They sell healthy, ethically produced snacks for the children.

 We are linked with a small-rural school in Uganda.
 The Children's Sure House school is in Kazinga fishing village.
 The village is situated in Queen Elizabeth National Park, which is home to many types of wild animals including lions, buffalo and elephants.
 The Ellingham pupils were amazed to find out that animals constantly surround the School.
 The Headteacher, Moses Kiwala, came to visit our school and we have shared letters and photographs.
 In recent years, we have given £250, profit from our Fairtrade tuck shop, to the school to help them buy school uniforms for the pupils.